COVID-19: Evacuation Experience - Vande Bharat Mission

 The rooms are plush, big, and comfortable.
 The staff is courteous, helpful, and prompt.
 They ring the bell when they leave your food.
 I am enjoying the luxury though I am sure I will be itching to go out of the room soon.
 But I am not complaining.
 I have just taken a long flight back home, but it feels as if I have won a battle.
 I had lots of insecurities, fears, and nightmares before flying.
 It took all my determination, will power and courage to pull it through alone.
 I hope I have no after-effects from this journey.
 Now just waiting to go home.

 Update – The hotel stay went well.
 It is not easy being confined to your room, but I kept myself busy with my blog and phone calls.
 On the 8th morning, I checked out.
 They just took my temperature and asked me to spend one more week in-home quarantine.
 Nothing more.
-My daughter came to pick me up and I reached home after 3 months – longest I have been away.
+My daughter came to pick me up and I reached home after 3 months – the longest I have been away.